microsoft/clrmd/doc/v2_roadmap.md

 (Notes to myself about what I need to revisit.)

 1. SymbolLocator related code.
-2. Ensure ClrmdType equality when they come from the same MT.
-3. Offsets for string and exception fields when we have no metadata.
+2. Offsets for string and exception fields when we have no metadata.
-4. Document all functions
+3. Document all functions
-5.  consider reworking ClrField.GetValue
+4.  consider reworking ClrField.GetValue
-6. Enum related code in ClrType
+5. Enum related code in ClrType
-7.  clean up exception usage
+6.  clean up exception usage
-8. Add more tests now that we can easily mock up objects.
+7. Add more tests now that we can easily mock up objects.
-9. Investigate multithreaded implementation.
-10. All caching and parallel support was stripped out of GCRoot.
+8. All caching and parallel support was stripped out of GCRoot.
 Need to add it back.
-11. SafeWin32Handle -> SafeAccessTokenHandle
+9. SafeWin32Handle -> SafeAccessTokenHandle

 # .Net Core 5 Dac Wishlist